mdosch/ephemeris/README.md

     $ go install github.com/skx/ephemeris/cmd/ephemeris@latest

-Finally you can find precompiled binaries available for many systems upon the [release page](https://github.com/skx/evalfilter/releases).
+Alternatively you may find precompiled binaries available for many systems upon the [release page](https://github.com/skx/evalfilter/releases).

 # Blog Generation

-The application has only a couple of configuration values, which must be setup in the `ephemeris.json` file:
+A blog is generated from two things:

+* A series of blog-posts, stored beneath a given directory.
+* An optional set of comments, which are plaintext files associated with a given blog-post.

+To build/generate/create your blog you need to create a configuration file that contains the appropriate directories.
+The configuration file is assumed to be named `ephemeris.json` in the current-directory, and a sample configuration file would look like this:

         {
           "Comments":   "./comments/",